The Journeyman Project

-The Journeyman Project is a series of award-winning first-person science fiction adventure games, created by Presto Studios and released by various publishers, including Bandai, Sanctuary Woods, and Red Orb Entertainment.
+The Journeyman Project is a series of first-person science fiction adventure games, created by Presto Studios and released by various publishers, including Bandai, Sanctuary Woods, and Red Orb Entertainment.

 Plot

 The central story is set centuries in the future, where after horrific nuclear wars humanity united to create a peaceful global society.
 Due to the establishment of a utopian society, humanity has been invited to join an alien organization known as the Symbiotry of Peaceful Beings.

 In the twenty-fourth century, time travel is realized by the Journeyman Project, the secret program to construct Pegasus, the world's first time machine.
 After a brief test period proves time travel is possible, the Journeyman Project is deactivated and the Pegasus device is put under the secret watch of the Temporal Security Agency or TSA for short (also the acronym of its base of operations, the Temporal Security Annex).
 The TSA exists to prevent temporal rips in the space/time continuum, by which changes in the past can alter the present.
 The player controls a character named Gage Blackwood, Agent 5 of the Temporal Security Agency.
 The games revolve around Agent 5's exploits throughout time to save Earth in the present.